Compatibility with PyCrypto¶

 generate()for public key modules does not accept the

-sizefrom RSA, DSA and ElGamal key objects have bene removed.
+sizefrom RSA, DSA and ElGamal key objects have been removed.
 Instead, use methods

 size_in_bits()and check the documentation.